-A drug that removes excess water from the body by increasing the production of urine by the kidneys.
+A diuretic is a drug that removes excess water from the body by increasing the production of urine by the kidneys.
 (Alcohol and caffeine are mild diuretics.)
 By reducing the amount of water in the circulation, diuretic drugs reduce edema (fluid retention in tissues) that cause breathlessness and ankle swelling in heart failure, nephrotic syndrome (a kidney disorder), and cirrhosis of the liver.

 Diuretic drugs lower the blood pressure and are therefore commonly to treat high blood pressure (hypertension).
 Carbonic anhydrase inhibitors (see below) are sometimes used to treat glaucoma (abnormally high fluid pressure in the eyeball).

 Types of diuretic drugsThe various types of diuretic drugs differ markedly in their speed and mode of action.

 Thiazide diureticsThese diuretics cause moderate diuresis (increased urine production) and are suitable for prolonged use.
 They act on the last part of the kidney tubules to reduce reabsorption of sodium into the bloodstream.